370 Instructions

 MVCIN, Move Characters Inverse Instruction, the operand format is D1(L,B1),D2(B2)

-The data string identified by operand-2 (r2) is moved to the storage location identified by operand-1 (r1).
+The data string identified by operand-2 (R2) is moved to the storage location identified by operand-1 (R1).
 Both operands are register-pairs.

 The first register of each operand needs to be loaded with the storage addresses of the data strings.
-The second register of each operands needs to be loaded with the length of each operand.
+The second register of each operand needs to be loaded with the length of each operand.

 The data strings may be different length.
 The high-order byte of the second register of operand-2 is treated as the padding character if the operands or different lengths.